 Warm cookies for dessert was definitely the cherry on top of a great flight.
 It was only 2.5 hours, but it was one of the most pleasant short-haul business class flights we’ve flown.
 Maybe that’s because my expectations were so low.
 U.S airlines are notorious for being cheaper and less luxurious when compared to European or Asian airlines.
 The “Big Three” U.S. airlines have been trying to revamp their service and products (especially in business class) to compete, and if they offer the same experience as we received on our flight, American Airlines will be able to compete with the best of them.

-Be on the look-out for our next post, which reviews our business class flight aboard the American Airlines Boeing 777 overnight flight from Miami to Santiago, Chile.
+Interested in seeing what international business class is like?
+Check out our American Airlines Boeing 777 overnight flight from Miami to Santiago, Chile.